Cary L – A brief history

 ‘Fire In The Belly’ Book

 Jim Layton and Keith Hancock (The Mosquitoes, DT’s) have spent the last few months compiling information for a book about the Leamington and Warwick music scene.
 Keith asked me for a contribution and to think that anyone would be interested in my waffling’s was a complete surprise!
 I am very chuffed to be asked and attended the launch party at Temperance Bar/cafe in Leamington Spa on Sunday 29th July.
 This was well supported by local musicians and a few got up and played whilst Jim and Keith gave a talk on the background of the book.
 It’s fascinating stuff and definitely worth the investment.
 Copies are available at HEAD records in the priors, Leamington.
+I was really pleased to be included in this piece of history on pages 52/53 with a couple of vintage pictures!!

 Contact e: email@example.com